Marco Coleman: Washington Redskins

 Coleman signed with the Washington Redskins as an unrestricted free agent June 3, 1999 and started all 16 regular season games at right end in his first season as a Redskin.
-He played with the Redskins from 1999-2001.
+He played with the Redskins from 1999 to 2001.

 Jacksonville Jaguars

-Coleman signed with the Jacksonville Jaguars on June 20, 2002 and started all 16 games at left defensive end in his first season as a member of the Jaguars.
+Coleman signed with the Jacksonville Jaguars on June 20, 2002, and started all 16 games at left defensive end in his first season as a member of the Jaguars.
 He only played one season as member of the Jaguars and was cut by the team after the 2002 season.

 Philadelphia Eagles

 Coleman signed with the Philadelphia Eagles on September 6, 2003, replacing defensive end Derrick Burgess, who was placed on injured reserve.
 He played as a reserve in 13 regular-season games without a start.
 He only played the 2003 season as a member of the Eagles.

 Denver Broncos

-Coleman signed with the Denver Broncos as an unrestricted free agent on March 11, 2004 and played as a member of the Broncos for two seasons (2004–2005).
+Coleman signed with the Denver Broncos as an unrestricted free agent on March 11, 2004, and played as a member of the Broncos for two seasons (2004–2005).
 He announced his retirement from professional football after the 2005 season.